Cloud-Kumpel/CloudKumpel/_posts/2023-02-19-power-automate-sharepoint-trigger-non-default-flows.md

   You can also replace the "<Display Name>" value to change Display Name visible inside the list:

   ![]({{"assets/img/posts/2023-02-19/2023-02-19-06.png" | relative_url}})

-  **Image 5** Replace Flow ID

-6. Clicking on the item will open the "Run flow" dialog and you are able to trigger the flow:
+* Clicking on the item will open the "Run flow" dialog and you are able to trigger the flow:

   ![]({{"assets/img/posts/2023-02-19/2023-02-19-07.png" | relative_url}})

-  **Image 6** Run flow

 Thanks for reading, I hope you liked it and it will help you!